erezsh/erezsh/README.md

 Other interesting projects:
 - [Preql](https://github.com/erezsh/Preql) is an ambitious new programming language that compiles to SQL.
 It aims to bridge the gap between modern programming and databases (inactive, but I plan to resume working on it some day!)
 - [Sqeleton](https://github.com/erezsh/sqeleton) is a Python library for efficiently interacting and querying SQL databases.
 It is still incomplete, but I believe it could one day become a great alternative to SQLAlchemy. (except Sqeleton is not an ORM).
 It is already used by Reladiff.
+- [PyBW](https://github.com/crass/PyBW) - Python bindings for programming Starcraft:Broodwar playing agents.
+I created it in 2009 using SWIG.
+(The link is to a fork, because the original google-code repo no longer exists.)

 👩‍💻 My stack is Python for everything, and Svelte+Typescript for webdev.
 I also like Rust & Julia.